 Senior Jonathan Kim picks up a pinch-hit double on Senior Day.

-One of the most respected pitching coaches in the nation, Troy Buckley enters his fifth season as the head coach of Long Beach State.
-In his first four seasons, Buckley has led the Dirtbags to a winning record in every season ended a six-year drought with a return to the postseason in 2014.
+One of the most respected pitching coaches in the nation, Troy Buckley enters his sixth season as the head coach of Long Beach State.
+In his first five seasons, Buckley has led the Dirtbags to a winning record in every season and ended a six-year drought with a return to the postseason in 2014.

 Taking the helm after two disappointing campaigns where the Dirtbags finished lower than fourth in the Big West for the first time since 1989, Buckley took command of a team that had lost its five top hitters and its strikeouts leader from the year before.